Asa'ib Ahl al-Haq: History

 Asa'ib Ahl al-Haq split from the Sadrist Movement in 2004.
 Qais al-Khazali split from Muqtada al-Sadr's Mahdi Army after the Shi'a uprising in 2004 to create his own Khazali network.
 When the Mahdi Army signed a ceasefire with the government and the Americans and the fighting stopped, Khazali continued fighting, and during the battle Khazali was already issuing his own orders to militiamen without Muqtada al-Sadr's approval.
 The group's leadership (which includes Khazali, Abd al-Hadi al-Darraji (a politician in Muqtada al-Sadr's Sadr Movement) and Akram al-Kaabi), however, reconciled with al-Sadr in mid-2005.
 In July 2006, Asa'ib Ahl al-Haq was founded and became one of the Special Groups which operated more independently from the rest of the Mahdi Army.

+Jaber Rajabi has been described by The Jerusalem Post and Al Arabiya as a founding member of Asa'ib Ahl al-Haq and Harakat Hezbollah al-Nujaba.

-It became a completely independent organisation after the Mahdi Army's disbanding after the 2008 Shi'a uprising.
+AAH became a completely independent organisation after the Mahdi Army's disbanding after the 2008 Shi'a uprising.
 In July 2006, A part of AAH fought alongside Hezbollah in 2006 Lebanon War against Israel.
 In November 2008 when Sadr created the Promised Day Brigade to succeed the Mahdi Army, he asked AAH (and other Special Groups) to join, but they declined.